 Blog-Reference and Blog-Reference

-The mathiness problem of economists does not consist in the application of advanced mathematics but in the incapacity to apply the straightforward arithmetic of accounting.
+The mathiness problem of economists does not consist in the application of advanced mathematics but in the incapacity to apply the straightforward algebra of accounting.

-Nobody could be more down to earth and historically accurate than Mr. A and Mrs. H. At the end of the first period, they meet at the Honest Accountant Bar and compare their numbers:
+Nobody could be more down-to-earth and historically accurate than Mr. B and Mrs. H. At the end of the first period, they meet at the Honest Accountant Bar and compare their numbers:

-(a) National accounts, pure consumption economy, two sectors, initial period, consumption expenditures = wage income, C=Yw.
+(a) National accounts, elementary production-consumption economy, two sectors, initial period, consumption expenditures = wage income, C=Yw.

 At the end of the second period, they meet again and compare their numbers.
 This time they have: